AlejandroGiner/Lux-in-Tenebris/README.md

 -Straits added in the lesser antilles, the bahamas, Gibraltar, Baleares, Canarias, Manhattan-Connecticut and Venezuela.#4

+-Readded Persia and Khorasan wastelands removed in BT 9.0.

 -Expanded dynamic province naming for several cultures, including south east Asia, Andalusí and Castilian.

 -New national ideas to several nations that previously used generic ideas.